 A wide range of companies (and industries) can leverage 3D reality capture in their current operations.

 Not too long ago, 3D reality capture was the domain of experts and trained specialists who would know how to operate the equipment in the field and process the data in the office.
-With the introduction of the Leica BLK360 imaging laser scanner, a great deal of these hurdles were removed.
-Unimagined a couple of years ago, now new and novice users are adopting 3D reality capture as a preferred method.
-Since Leica Geosystems, part of Hexagon, democratized laser scanning architects, yacht builders, filmmakers, event planners, climbing gym designers, real estate agents and beyond are leveraging the benefits of 3D reality capture.
+With the introduction of the Leica BLK360 imaging laser scanner, a large number of these hurdles have been removed.
+New and novice users are now adopting 3D reality capture as a preferred method - unimaginable a couple of years ago.
+Since Leica Geosystems, part of Hexagon, democratized laser scanning, architects, yacht builders, filmmakers, event planners, climbing gym designers, real estate agents and many more are leveraging the benefits of 3D reality capture.

 Efficiency and productivity are the main drivers enhancing collaborative workflows.
 People working on complex projects benefit from one single 3D model that can be visualized to make decisions from remote places, bringing work functions closer together to improve workflows.

-3D reality capture can be used and integrated with other latest technologies.
+3D reality capture can be used and integrated with other new technologies.

 3D reality capture technology complements technologies like Virtual Reality (VR) and Augmented Reality (AR).
-From public safety to entertainment applications, non-traditional scanning users are leveraging the accuracy of Lidar and High-Dynamic Range (HDR) photography Leica Geosystems’ scanners and mobile mapping solutions provide, to texture 3D meshes and create VR and AR experiences.
-There are also other advanced technologies finding their way into 3D reality capture like machine learning and Artificial Intelligence (AI), which are more used in the processing side of things, to automate processes and detect certain features.
+From public safety to entertainment applications, non-traditional scanning users are leveraging the accuracy of Lidar and High-Dynamic Range (HDR) photography that Leica Geosystems’ scanners and mobile mapping solutions provide, to texture 3D meshes and create VR and AR experiences.
+There are also other advanced technologies finding their way into 3D reality capture such as machine learning and Artificial Intelligence (AI), which are used more in the processing side of things to automate processes and detect certain features.

-There are two trends where 3D reality capture is heading in the future.
+3D reality capture is heading towards two trends in the future.

 There are two trends driven by two different user groups.
 The first trend is driven by a large group of specialists who want to get the most out of their equipment – looking for the highest productivity in even the most challenging conditions.
 For these specialists, Leica Geosystems will continue to provide high-end equipment that gives the flexibility and performance they need.
 A good example of this is Leica Geosystems’ high-end terrestrial laser scanners and the various mobile mapping systems.

 On the other side, there is what has been called ‘the democratization of the point cloud’.
 Opening new applications, the BLK360, Pegasus:Backpack and Leica Aibot are great examples of this.
 This group of users is looking for simplicity in the workflow.
-Again, Leica Geosystems is using high-end complex technology, hiding the complexity to the user, to make things easier and more automated, providing simplified solutions.
+Again, Leica Geosystems is using high-end complex technology, hiding the complexity from the user, to make things easier and more automated and providing simplified solutions.